How to easily make your own DIY bird feeder pole from an inexpensive piece of EMT pipe.

 Next, I used a spade bit to drill a hole in the deck railing, making it just large enough to fit the pipe in.

-I snaked my conduit into the hole and added 2 screws at the bottom to secure it to the deck.
+I snaked my conduit, or feeder pole, into the hole and added 2 screws at the bottom to secure it to the deck.

 I hung the hook in the hole I drilled at the end of the conduit, and hung the filled bird feeder on that.